๐ The Browser Itself Becomes a Structural Planetary Observatory

 offline deterministic structure -> reproducible observational realization

-JA is one proof inside a much larger structural direction.
+JA is one reference artifact inside a much larger structural direction.

 Across 75+ systems spanning time, language, computation, consensus, identity, media, infrastructure, and now planetary realization, the Shunyaya Framework has been exploring a single converging insight: